 By Claire Smith, Editor-in-Chief

 At first glance, Meredith had a fairly typical Sewanee career.
 A self-described “fifth generation Atlantan,” he graduated in 1986 from The Lovett School, an Episcopal prep school that serves the wealthy suburbs of Atlanta.
 At the University of the South, Meredith pledged SAE and joined the rugby and lacrosse teams.
-He was a member of the Economics Club, and graduated with a B.A. in Economics in 1990.
 Senior year, he was even among a handful of students inducted into the exclusive Red Ribbon Society.

 Michael Raeber (C’90), the Purple reporter who covered the fight, recalled that once Lambuth’s coach accused Sewanee students of using racist language, “the significance and sensitivity of the story changed dramatically.”
 Raeber also confirmed that Meredith’s girlfriend admitted during an interview to using racial epithets, and speculated that they played a significant role in either instigating or escalating the incident.

-In time, social media ramblings became public acts.
-In the first of a series of public stunts, Meredith erected billboard outside of his business that simply read “#QANON.”
+In time, social media posts became public acts.
+First, Meredith erected a billboard outside of his business that simply read “#QANON.”
 He repeatedly posted the same image of the billboard on Twitter, each time vying for attention from a different tagged politician or QAnon account.
-While they started as little more than attention-seeking strategies, Meredith’s acts became more public and put him further on the fringe.
-He also began severing connections with his family and community.
+Then, he began severing connections with his family and community.

 In the next year, Meredith separated from his wife, sold his business, and moved from Cobb County to Hiawassee, a smaller, more conservative town in northern Georgia.
-His parents contacted Police Chief Paul Smith to alert them of Meredith’s troubling behavior on social media.
+Meredith’s parents contacted Hiawassee Police Chief Paul Smith to alert them of their son’s troubling behavior on social media.
 Smith says that Meredith’s parents described “a change in him recently,” particularly in his online presence and QAnon involvement, and expressed their fears that he would be a danger to himself or others in Hiawassee.
 They also alerted Smith that they had already reported their son to the FBI.

 Hiawassee may have been more conservative than the Atlanta suburbs, but Meredith certainly did not find a safe haven there.
 With a population of around 900 people, Smith described the community as small and quiet, with little of the flash that Meredith was accustomed to.
 Smith says that Meredith immediately stood out in town as he hauled his speed boat around in his blue two-door BMW sports car, decked out with Trump’s Hollywood stars.
-Meredith did not have a job in Hiawassee, and likely relied on family money.
-The only time most people encountered him was when he drove from his townhouse to the boat ramp.
+Meredith did not have a job in Hiawassee, and his neighbors speculated that he relied on family money.

 In June of 2020, Meredith once again entered the fray, this time at a Black Lives Matter demonstration in Hiawassee.
 Meredith was photographed in The North Georgia News open-carrying a semi-automatic rifle, which he said he brought “just to let those that are protesting [know] not to get violent.”
 Police immediately recognized Meredith when he drove to the demonstration in his Trump-star BMW, and immediately called undercover police to distract and isolate him from BLM protestors.
 Undercover police played “buddy-buddy” with Meredith and asked him about his gun, until he got bored and left the protest early.

-A few months later, Meredith travelled across the country with his rifle, along with two more guns and over 2,500 rounds of ammunition to join the insurrectionist mob that entered the Capitol building and attempted to disrupt election proceedings on January 6.
+A few months later, Meredith travelled across the from North Carolina, to Colorado, then to Washington, D.C., with his rifle, along with two more guns and over 2,500 rounds of ammunition.
+He planned to join the insurrectionists that entered the Capitol building and attempted to disrupt election proceedings on January 6, but arrived too late after experiencing car trouble.
 Texts from his journey obtained by the FBI include misogynistic slurs against Mayor of Washington D.C.
 Muriel Bowser and Speaker of the House Nancy Pelosi, with threats to run Pelosi over and “put a bullet in her noggin on Live TV.”
 Texts refer to the planned insurrection as “target practice” and muse, “this is gunna b AWESOME [sic].”
 Commenting on Meredith’s eventual arrest, Chief Smith said his “immediate thought was that I wasn’t entirely surprised, and my second thought was that I’m grateful that he never did something like that here.”

 Cleve Meredith’s eventual arrest in January was a culmination of increasingly volatile and attention-seeking behavior.
 When, though, did Meredith’s behavior move from tolerable to dangerous?
 When does a college buddy or a nutty guy with a Twitter account become an insurrectionist?

 It is also the case, however, that Sewanee was— and is— a microcosm of the debates over inclusion, memory, and identity that are unfolding across the country, a fact that gives the University community an occasion to assess its past and its present.
-Much of this work is already unfolding, with the Roberson Project and the Regents’ statement on the University’s historic ties to the Confederacy and the Lost Cause.
-Most recently, ongoing conflict over these issues came out during Vice-Chancellor Reuben Brigety’s announcement of threats made against him and his family, where he invited the campus to participate in the “EQB: Reflection and Response” initiative.
+Much of this work is already unfolding, through the historical research of the Roberson Project on Slavery, Race, and Reconciliation, and the Regents’ statement on the University’s historic ties to the Confederacy and the Lost Cause.
+Most recently, ongoing conflict over these issues came out during Vice-Chancellor Reuben Brigety’s announcement of threats made against him in his first term as the University’s first Black vice-chancellor.

 Cleve Meredith as an individual does not reflect all of Sewanee.
 He is a known “Thrill Seeker” who craves attention from those in power.
 His background, however, is not unlike that of many who pass through Sewanee’s gates.
 A member of a wealthy family with long ties to the South and the recipient of an elite education, he is no loner or disadvantaged outsider.
 He is someone angered by a world that is questioning– albeit unevenly and with plenty of resistance– the value of privilege and exclusivity, both of which heavily impacted his life and shielded him from accountability.

-Meredith’s journey from privileged college kid to insurrectionist is full of incidents where he revealed himself as dangerous or prejudiced but faced few consequences.
+Meredith’s journey from privileged college kid to insurrectionist has several inflection points, where he revealed himself as dangerous or prejudiced but faced few consequences.
 Concerned friends, relatives, and authorities watched him warily, but didn’t know how to label his behavior as dangerous and hold him accountable.
 Perhaps too many people agreed that he had a right to feel angry.

 The way the Sewanee community responds to Meredith matters.
 If Meredith’s behavior doesn’t represent Sewanee, then the way others in the community respond certainly does.
 In light of Meredith’s arrest and Vice-Chancellor Brigety’s recent announcement on threats made against him as the first Black leader of the University, Sewanee faces an opportunity to speak honestly about its values and denounce what it finds dangerous or intolerable.